-A motorcycle exhaust note is like your bike’s voice.
+A motorbike exhaust note is like your bike’s voice.

 I reckon a strong rumbling purr is the ideal.

 Right.
-We need a better motorcycle exhaust, said Pat, heading for the internet with his credit card already out.
+We need a better motorbike exhaust, said Pat, heading for the internet with his credit card already out.

 A couple of weeks later, the solution arrived at the back door in a big cardboard box…